zer2/fantasy-basketball-optimizer/about/turnovers.md

 My own analysis has not turned up any evidence that such an extreme approach is warranted.
 As such, the website's default is to weigh turnovers as normal.

 Unfortunately, I had to ignore some relevant aspects of the math in the paper for technical reasons (it makes the math impossible, in a sense).
 So my investigation into the arguments around punting has not been enormously rigorous, and not built into the logic of H-scoring.
-Still, I realize that understanding how to treat turnovers is an important part of drafting strategy, and my default may be controversial.
+Still, I realize that deciding how to treat turnovers is an important part of drafting strategy, and that my default may be controversial.
 So I will lay out a heuristic justification here, going through the main arguments that are made in favor of auto-punting turnovers and why they don't convince me

 ## 1. The first argument: turnovers are volatile